alphagov/fourth-wall/README.markdown

 The project is hosted through Github pages:
 `http://alphagov.github.io/fourth-wall/?token=_token_&gist=_gist_id_`

+You will need to have a Github API token with access to the relevant repositories if you don't already have one.
+To do that, visit https://github.com/settings/applications and create a new personal access token.

 The following query parameters are required:
  - `token`: Your Github API token
  - `gist`: ID of the Gist containing the list of repositories to monitor